Chato González

-Eduardo "Chato" González Ruiz (born 3 January 1944) is a Spanish retired footballer who played as a midfielder, and a current manager.
+Eduardo "Chato" González Ruiz (3 January 1944 – 8 August 2024) was a Spanish football player and manager.
+He played as a midfielder.

 Playing career

 Born in Madrid, González joined Real Madrid's youth setup in 1961.
 After making his professional debut while on loan at neighbours Rayo Vallecano in Segunda División, he was promoted to the first team in 1966.

 González made his La Liga debut on 18 September 1966, in a 1–0 away win against Pontevedra CF. However, he only appeared rarely for the Blancos, and was a part of the squad which won three league titles in a row.

 In January 1969 González was loaned to Real Murcia in the second level.
 The loan was renewed for one year in the summer, and he was an undisputed starter for the side which suffered relegation.

 González subsequently returned to Real Madrid, making no appearances during the campaign.
 In 1971, he moved to Xerez CD in the second tier, and retired with the club in 1973.